wpa-2/Pwny-WG/readme.md

 # Pwnagotchi WireGuard Plugin

-This plugin allows your Pwnagotchi to automatically connect to a home WireGuard VPN server, enabling secure remote access (SSH, Web UI) and automatic exfiltration of captured handshakes to your server.
+This plugin allows your Pwnagotchi to automatically connect to a home WireGuard VPN server.
+Once connected, it enables secure remote access (SSH, Web UI) and periodically synchronizes the entire `handshakes` directory to your server using `rsync` to ensure no data is lost.

 ## Table of Contents
 1. [Prerequisites](#prerequisites)